Hazemkak/udagram/docs/Infrastructure.md

 ## Elastic Beanstalk:

-I started first by building the application and zipping it then uploading the zipped version to elastic beanstalk through CI/CD in CricleCi as well as adding the needed environment variables using `eb setenv` command
+I started first by building the application and zipping it then adding the env variables to eb cli then uploading the zipped version to elastic beanstalk through CI/CD in CricleCi

 ## S3 bucket